 1. The Objection Itself

-This is the actual reason given by the prospect for their hesitation or refusal to buy.
+This is the actual reason the prospect gives for their hesitation or refusal to buy.
 Examples:

 2. The Objection Type